Dmitry Astrakhan: Biography

 Dmitry Astrakhan was born in the family of Leningrad historians Hanan Markovich Astrakhan and Susanna Markovna Manevich, natives of Belarus.
 He was the youngest, the fifth child in the family.
-At school I was fond of reading, math and sports.
+At school he was interested in reading, mathematics, and sports.
 After the end of the eighth grade, he entered the Physics and Mathematics School No. 30 on Vasilievsky Island and at the same time continued to engage in classical wrestling.
 After graduation, he was admitted to the Saint Petersburg Electrotechnical University.
-For several years, Dmitry replaced several institutions, until he was admitted to the Leningrad State Institute of Theater, Music and Cinematography, to the Musil class (graduated in 1982).
+For several years, he studied at several different institutions before being admitted to the Leningrad State Institute of Theater, Music and Cinematography, to the Musil class (graduated in 1982).
 As a thesis work was to stage a performance in the Alexandrinsky Theatre, however, according to Astrakhan himself, after the artistic director of the theater learned that Astrakhan was a Jew, they did not give the play.

 From 1981 to 1987 he was the director of the Sverdlovsk theater of the young spectator.
 Then he served in the army (naval aviation).
 He staged performances in various theaters of Russia and abroad, trained at Tovstonogov in Leningrad.

 From 1991 to 1995, he directed the Saint Petersburg Comedy Theatre.

 In 2017 he became a member of the jury of 3rd Moscow Jewish Film Festival.